Skip to content

 Spiritual care is not limited to any religion or belief system.
 It respects the diversity and uniqueness of each person’s spirituality and does not impose any doctrine or agenda.
 Rather, it seeks to understand and honour each person’s own spiritual perspective and to facilitate their expression and exploration of it.
 Spiritual care can involve listening, talking, praying, meditating, reading, singing or engaging in rituals or ceremonies that are meaningful to the person accessing care.

-Who provides spiritual care at Baptcare?
+Who provides spiritual care at BaptistCare?

-At Baptcare, spiritual care is provided by a team of Spiritual Care Coordinators and chaplains.
+At BaptistCare, spiritual care is provided by a team of Spiritual Care Coordinators and chaplains.
 This support is provided to our clients, their families and carers.
 Our spiritual care program focuses on truly getting to know each person and genuinely hearing what is important for them to express and share in their lives.
 Spiritual Care Coordinators also offer educational resources for care staff to support their work.

 Who benefits from spiritual care?